prometheus/cloudwatch_exporter/README.md

 set_timestamp | Optional.
 Boolean for whether to set the Prometheus metric timestamp as the original Cloudwatch timestamp.
 For some metrics which are updated very infrequently (such as S3/BucketSize), Prometheus may refuse to scrape them if this is set to true (see #100).
 Defaults to true.
 Can be set globally and per metric. use_get_metric_data | Optional.
 Boolean (experimental) Use GetMetricData API to get metrics instead of GetMetricStatistics. list_metrics_cache_ttl | Optional.
 Number of seconds to cache the result of calling the ListMetrics API.
 Defaults to 0 (no cache).
-Can be set globally and per metric.
+Can be set globally and per metric. warn_on_empty_list_dimensions | Optional.
+Boolean Emit warning if the exporter cannot determine what metrics to request

 The above config will export time series such as